Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

 Figure \ref{fig:deorbitfrac} shows the fraction of fragments that have de-orbited as a function of time.
 Only fragments that de-orbit after the first five days are included to focus on long-lasting debris.
-Four different simulation results are shown: the NSBM simulations with lower characteristic lengths of 3 mm and 10 cm, and two simulations using Rayleigh distributions, one with a constant ${\rm A/M} = 0.1 \rm ~m^2~kg^{-1}$ and another with ${\rm A/M} = 0.03 ~\rm m^2~kg^{-1}$ (models A/M0.1 and A/M0.03, respectively).
+Five different simulation results are shown: the NSBM simulations with minimum characteristic lengths of 3 mm and 10 cm, and three simulations using Rayleigh distributions, one with a constant ${\rm A/M} = 0.05 \rm ~m^2~kg^{-1}$ and another with ${\rm A/M} = 0.04 ~\rm m^2~kg^{-1}$ (models A/M0.05 and A/M0.04, respectively).
+Another simulation with ${\rm A/M} = 0.1 ~\rm m^2~kg^{-1}$ (henceforth model A/M0.1) is run with a lower resolution (500 fragments) in order to demonstrate the sensitivity of the fixed A/M ratio in the Rayleigh simulations.
 These are all compared with the actual de-orbit times for the tracked Microsat-R debris.

-The fragments in the two NSBM and the Rayleigh A/M0.1 simulations completely de-orbit before the end of two years.
-In contrast, the Rayleight A/M0.03 simulation still has 3.5\% of the fragments remaining in orbit at the end of the two-year integration period, and a much lower overall slope in the de-orbit fraction.
+The fragments in all simulations completely de-orbit before the end of three years, except for a single fragment in model A/M0.4.
+The Rayleigh simulations, especially A/M0.04, show a much shallower slope in the de-orbit fraction in comparison to A/M0.1 and the NSBM.
 This result visualizes the sensitivity of the simulations to the A/M ratio distribution, all other things being equal.
-For reference, the peaks of the A/M ratio distributions in the NSBM models range from 0.1 to 0.5 m$^2$kg$^{-1}$, depending on $L_{\rm{c,min}}$.
+For reference, the peaks of the A/M ratio distributions in the NSBM models range from 0.1 to 0.5 m$^2$ kg$^{-1}$, depending on $L_{\rm{c,min}}$.
 Fragments that were ejected into hyperbolic orbits are not included in the de-orbit fraction, but are worth noting.
 The NSBM $\Delta v$ distribution has a high velocity tail, especially for simulations with the lower $L_{\rm{c,min}}$ value of 3 mm.
 While relatively rare, the hyperbolic trajectories tended to occur in the NSBM for sizes at or below 1 cm.
-For example, 20 out of 1,000 fragments were ejected from Earth orbit in the $L_{\rm{c,min}}$ = 3 mm NSBM simulation.
+For example, 20 out of 1,000 fragments were ejected from Earth orbit in the $L_{\rm{c,min}}$ = 3 mm NSBM simulation, all smaller than 1.5 cm.
 The Rayleigh distributions did not show this behaviour.